-Let's assume you visit an Urgent Care* a few months later due to an a a new condition.
-This situation is different, the $100 per incident deductible is waived, instead you must pay a co-pay of $50, after which the co-insurance will apply for eligible medical expenses.
-Since you chose the 100% co-insurance, you would only pay the $50 co-pay.
+Let's assume you visit an Urgent Care* a few months later due to a new condition.
+This situation is different, the $100 per incident deductible is waived, instead you must pay a co-pay of $25, after which the co-insurance will apply for eligible medical expenses.
+Since you chose the 100% co-insurance, you would only pay the $25 co-pay.

 Let's assume that a few months after your last doctor's vist you were in an accident and hospitalized for 2 days.
 The hospital charges $12,000 per day for a total bill of $24,000.
 Because you chose the $100 per incident deductible you must again pay the $100 deductible.
 The remaining balance is $23,900 and then the co-insurance begins; the plan will pay the remaining balance.

 *Regardless of the chosen plan combination, the deductible is waived and a $25 co-pay applies for visits to an Urgent Care facility.
 After the co-pay has been paid, the chosen co-insurance would apply.